 In May, the Trustees completed their annual skills audits using the National Governance Association Framework.
 The audits were designed to help identify any knowledge, experience, skills and behaviours a Trust Board needs to deliver their functions effectively.
-The audit comprised of 6 key areas which were assessed on a sliding scale of 0 to 5, with 5 signifying extensive skill/experience and 0 none.
+The audit comprised of 6 key areas which were assessed on a sliding scale of 0.5, with 5 signifying extensive skill/experience and 0 none.
 The results were as follows:

-Strategic Leadership 4.1
+1. Strategic Leadership 4.1

-2. Accountability 3.7
+2. Accountability 3.8

 3. People 4.6

-4. Structures 4.0
+4. Structures 3.8

-5. Compliance 4.4
+5. Compliance 4.5

-6. Evaluation 4.1
+6. Evaluation 4.0

 All the results were high, but there were also areas to develop.
 The results of this audit informed the Trust training schedule which is delivered by an excellent external governance consultant.
 The training includes increasing Trustees awareness of the level of accountability they hold.
 There has also been a Trustee Safeguarding Training Session.
-Trust Board meetings include updates relating to the Governance Handbook and Safeguarding.
-The Trust will review governance again in the Summer of 2021.
+Trust Board meetings include updates relating to the Academies Handbook and Safeguarding.
+The Trust will have an external review of governance in the Autumn of 2021.
 The final agenda item at Trust Board Meetings is now, 'Reflection on the Meeting.'
+In the next academic year, the Board will undergo an external review.

-The Finance and Audit Committee is a sub committee of the main board of trustees.
+The Finance and Audit Committee is a subcommittee of the main Board of Trustees.
 The Finance and Audit Committee exercises the powers, responsibilities and duties are delegated by the Trust Board and set out in the Terms of Reference and Scheme of Delegation.